 Jump to:

-What's the Story Behind this Recipe?
+What's the Story on this Dole Whip Recipe?

 Unfortunately, all of the Dole Whip recipes I found required fresh pineapple, and the fresh pineapple sold outside of Hawaii seems to be much more acidic than that sold in Oahu (and likely the other islands as well, based on what I've been told).
 Like many people, Michelle doesn't do so well with very acidic foods, so I decided to try shake things up a bit and use pineapple juice instead.

-★ Pineapple juice: Use Dole Pineapple Juice.
+★ Pineapple juice: Use Dole pineapple juice for this recipe.

 ★ Heavy cream: Use full-fat, heavy cream - no substitutes.
 Anything with less fat will not set up as well.

-How to Make Copycat Disney Dole Whip
+How to Make Dole Whip

 Mix pineapple juice and sugar together until sugar has dissolved.
 You can do this by hand, but I prefer to mix it all in a blender: doing so seems to result an airer, lighter ice cream.
 Add vanilla and heavy cream and pulse to combine.